15 cm MRK L/30: The 15 cm MRK L/28

 Designing a 15 cm MRK for a heavier charge sounds easier than it was.
 If the charge of the gun was to be higher, the chamber of the gun had to be lengthened to give the gunpowder the same relative space to expand.
 Therefore, increasing the charge by itself would increase the length of the gun.
 If the charge was increased by using less offensive gunpowder, then it was very likely that the projectile would leave the barrel before all the gunpowder has exploded.
 Therefore, the barrel had to be lengthened on both sides to fully profit from less offensive gunpowder.

 When the July 1878 tests took place, the regular length of projectiles was 2.8 or at most 3 calibers long.
 It was clear that longer, i.e. heavier projectiles would have more punch than shorter ones.
 Longer projectiles would also loose less velocity due to drag than lighter ones.
 However, longer projectiles were prone to be misformed in the barrel, to have an unsure flight, or to hit at a wrong angle.
 Longer projectiles also required a stronger charge, a faster twist rate, and a stronger carriage.
 The latter because of the higher and or longer recoil.
 Taken together this meant that effective use of longer projectiles required a totally new design.

 In December 1878, Krupp had a 15 cm L/28 gun ready.
 It weighed 3,960 kg and had a progressive twist rate of 25 calibers or 3.73 m (giving the projectile a faster twist).
 In January 1879, it fired a 4 caliber long 50 kg grenade with a charge of 15.5 kg of gunpowder of 1.75 density.
 Velocity was about 510 m/s, but if the older lighter grenades were used this could become 630 m/s.

-During 1879, the 15 cm MRK L/28 proved the theory that longer projectiles were very useful, especially because these did not loose their punch at a distance.
+During 1879, the 15 cm MRK L/28 proved the theory that longer projectiles were very useful, especially because these did not lose their punch at a distance.
 In August 1879, the 15 cm L/28 was tested in Meppen.
 With strong winds of 7.64 m/s the longer projectiles proved to remain accurate.
 The gun fired an armor piercing grenade of 51 kg at a velocity of 509 m/s and a regular grenade of 40 kg at 559 m/s.
 At 1,979 m from the muzzle the former had a velocity of 395 m/s, the latter had 396 m/s.